 How Long Do I Have to File a Lawsuit After a Distracted Driving Accident in Florida?

-The statute of limitations in Florida personal injury cases is four years.
-Victims have four years from the date of the accident to file a personal injury lawsuit.
+The statute of limitations in most Florida personal injury cases is two years.
+Victims have two years from the date of the accident to file a personal injury lawsuit unless an exception applies.
 After that time, they lose their right to seek damages.

 Contact a Lawyer to Learn More About Distracted Driving Accidents in Fort Walton Beach, FL

 If you have questions about victims’ rights after distracted driving accidents in Fort Walton Beach, FL, or Okaloosa County, you aren’t alone.
-Our experienced Fort Walton Beach car accident lawyers at Brannon & Brannon can help.
+Our experienced Fort Walton Beach car accident lawyers at Brannon & Brannon Personal Injury Attorneys can help.
 Just call our law firm to schedule a free consultation today.